kataras/build-a-better-web-together/serialize-engines.md

 		ctx.Render("application/javascript", myjson{Name: "iris"}, iris.RenderOptions{"callback": "callbackName", "charset": "8859-1"})
 	}

-	// second example,
+	//second example,
-	// but we also want a different renderer, but again "application/javascript" as content type, with Callback option setted globaly: iris.UseResponse(jsonp.New(jsonp.Config{Callback: "callbackName"}), "jsonp2")("application/javascript")
+	// but we also want a different renderer, but again "application/javascript" as content type, with Callback option setted globaly: iris.UseSerializer("jsonp2", jsonp.New(jsonp.Config{Callback: "callbackName"}))
-	// yes the UseResponse returns a function which you can map the content type with if it's not declared on the key handlerJsonp2 := func(ctx *iris.Context) {
+	// yes the UseSerializer returns a function which you can map the content type if it's not declared on the key handlerJsonp2 := func(ctx *iris.Context) {
 		ctx.Render("jsonp2", myjson{Name: "My iris"})
+		ctx.SetContentType("application/javascript")
 	}

 	iris.Get("/", handlerSimple)